zmoon/crt1d/crt1d/solvers/README.md

 :point_up: the names should be unique;

-Scheme *modules* must contain a *function* with the same name as the module that:
+Scheme *modules* must contain a *function* with the same name as the module (but without the underscore) that:

 * takes keyword arguments (and only keyword arguments! so that order doesn't matter when passing args in; see which names can be used in the `solvers` module docstring)
 * returns a dict, including, but not limited to, the four required outputs (direct irradiance, downward/upward diffuse irradiance, actinic flux); see `solvers` module docstring for names)